Generic Name: atezolizumab (A te zoe LIZ ue mab)

 How is atezolizumab given?

-Atezolizumab is given as an infusion into a vein, usually once every 2 or 3 weeks.
+Atezolizumab is given as an infusion into a vein, usually once every 2 to 4 weeks.
 A healthcare provider will give you this injection.

 This medicine must be given slowly, and the infusion can take up to 60 minutes to complete.

 What happens if I miss a dose?